observeinc/entity-explorer/Readme.md

 Origin | What created this object (`System`, `App`, `Terraform`, `User`, `DataStream`) ID | Object ID
 Name | Object Name
-Desc | Description label, if present
+Description | Description label, if present
-Components | Fields, primary and foregn keys, related keys Uses | What this object uses as data inputs and data links Used By | What uses this object (`Data`, `Dashboard`, `Monitor`) Created | Who and when created this object
+Parts | Fields, primary and foreign keys, related keys Uses | What this object uses as data inputs and data links Used By | What uses this object (`Data`, `Dashboard`, `Monitor`) Created | Who and when created this object
-Updated | Who and when updates this object last
+Updated | Who and when updates this object last Transform 1h | `credits_transform` in last 1 hour Transform 1d | `credits_transform` in last 1 day
+Transform 1w | `credits_transform` in last 1 week
+Query 1h | `credits_adhoc_query` in last 1 hour
+Query 1d | `credits_adhoc_query` in last 1 day
+Query 1w | `credits_adhoc_query` in last 1 week
+Accel Conf. | Configured staleness target of the dataset Accel Eff. | The target staleness of this dataset when taking downstream datasets Accel Actl. | Staleness of the dataset (averaged over some moving window) Accel Range | Actual accelerated range of the dataset

 ![Dataset List](/docs/screenshots/list/dataset/SelectDataset.png?raw=true)